cheniel/oneplusone/README.md

         unassign teammate to current
   return bestCostFoundSoFar
 ```
+Note that this assumes there are teammates for each member, as that is the only way wBacktracking is called and bestPartners are found for the rest of the members.
+In the implementation, a check is performed at the end for this edge case and wBacktracking is called to find partners for the rest of the members.

 A result's cost is the summation of all of the costs of pairings based on the cost structure in the next section.
 The result with the lowest cost is generated.